 How to SSH using Putty

 - Within your SSH session as the user, access the document root directory public_html:

 - Use PHP Composer to install Magento to this account.
 There are two versions to install, Open Source or Commerce.
 Run only one of the following commands to install the different versions, substituting the <install-directory-name> with the name of the folder you wish to install Magento into:

 Magento Open Source:

-composer create-project --repository-url=https://repo.magento.com/ magento/project-community-edition <install-directory-name>
+composer create-project --repository-url=https://repo.magento.com/ magento/project-community-edition <install-directory-name>Magento Commerce:

-[SUCCESS]: Magento Admin URI: /admin_qjwunj
+[SUCCESS]: Magento Admin URI: /admin_qjwunj.

-Or contact with Magento support:
+Or contact Magento support directly here: